adobe/OSAS/README.md

 If you want to use this repository in any academic work, please cite the following work:

 **MLA**
-  * Boros, Tiberiu, et al. "A Principled Approach to Enriching Security-related Data for Running Processes through Statistics and Natural Language Processing."
-(2021).
+  * Boros, Tiberiu, et al. ‘A Principled Approach to Enriching Security-Related Data for Running Processes through Statistics and Natural Language Processing’.
+IoTBDS 2021 - 6th International Conference on Internet of Things, Big Data and Security, 2021.
 **APA**
   * Boros, T., Cotaie, A., Vikramjeet, K., Malik, V., Park, L., & Pachis, N. (2021).
-A Principled Approach to Enriching Security-related Data for Running Processes through Statistics and Natural Language Processing.
+A principled approach to enriching security-related data for running processes through statistics and natural language processing.
+IoTBDS 2021 - 6th International Conference on Internet of Things, Big Data and Security.
-**ISO 690**
+**Chicago**
-  * BOROS, Tiberiu, et al. A Principled Approach to Enriching Security-related Data for Running Processes through Statistics and Natural Language Processing.
-2021.
+  * Boros, Tiberiu, Andrei Cotaie, Kumar Vikramjeet, Vivek Malik, Lauren Park, and Nick Pachis.
+‘A Principled Approach to Enriching Security-Related Data for Running Processes through Statistics and Natural Language Processing’.
+In IoTBDS 2021 - 6th International Conference on Internet of Things, Big Data and Security, 2021.

 **BibTeX**